Blog-Reference and Blog-Reference

 The scientific method is straightforwardly applicable to the sys-component but not to the hum-component.
 While it is clear that the economy always has to be treated as an indivisible whole, for good methodological reasons the analysis has to start with the objective system-component (2014).

-Methodologically, the economic system is the foreground.
+Methodologically, the economic system is in the foreground.
 Common sense wrongly insists that the hum-component must always be in the foreground.
-This is the Science-of-Man fallacy which compares to Geo-centrism.
+This is the Science-of-Man fallacy which compares to geo-centrism.
 The economic system has its own logic which is different from the behavioral logic of humans.
 The systemic logic is what Adam Smith called the Invisible Hand.